 Image by Anand2202 via Wikimedia

-Kumarakom Bird Sanctuary is one of the major highlights of Kottayam.
+Kumarakom Bird Sanctuary is one of the exciting places in Kottayam.
 Bird lovers and ornithologists frequent the destination to watch the aviator species in motion.
 The best time to visit this place would be during the breeding season of the resident wetland birds and that would be during June to August.